310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 I got to be a little popular as part of Ra*bits… so I did make my dream come true.
 I shouldn’t be feeling unsatisfied like this.

-But… I didn’t want to be a *cute* idol.
+But… I didn’t wanna be a *cute* idol.

 I know I’m being selfish… I mean, with the kinds of magazines and companies we get requests from, we’re only going to keep getting shaped more and more into the perfect ideal of “cute.”